Songs and styles:

 To read more about the film, here is the piece from the Miami Herald: Darlene Love on the Silver Screen.

-Fans were also thrilled when Darlene Love's biography, My Name is Love was updated and released this summer.
+Darlene Love's biography, My Name is Love was recently updated and released.

 This fascinating story of a songstress whose determination matched the strength of her voice covers the girl-group period in its entirely, with gossipy tidbits no fan will want to miss.